Tools4everBV/HelloID-Conn-Prov-Target-SaltoSpace/README.md

 ### Provisioning PowerShell V2 connector

 #### Correlation Configuration
-The correlation configuration specifies which properties are used to match accounts in KPN Lia with users in HelloID.
+The correlation configuration specifies which properties are used to match accounts in Salto with users in HelloID.

 To properly set up the correlation: